CallMeChewy/MasterMenu/apps/delete-workflows/README.md

 # Purge GitHub Workflow Runs

+## Overview
-Bulk delete GitHub Actions workflow runs for a repository.
-The script prompts for the target repo (defaulting to `CallMeChewy/AndyLibrary`) and asks for confirmation before removing runs via the GitHub CLI.
+Bulk delete GitHub Actions workflow runs for a specified repository using the GitHub CLI.

-## Usage

-1. Launch the tool and enter the `owner/repo` string when prompted.
-2. Confirm the destructive action.
-3. A terminal window enumerates each workflow run and deletes it via `gh api` calls.

-## Requirements
+## Setup

-- GitHub CLI (`gh`) installed and authenticated (`gh auth login`).
+- Requires GitHub CLI (`gh`) installed and authenticated (`gh auth login`).
-- Sufficient permissions to delete workflow history for the repository.
+- Provide the `owner/repo` string when prompted.

+## Storage & Output
+- No local files are created; all output streams to the terminal.
+- `OUTPUT_ROOT`/`TMP_ROOT` directories are initialised but unused and can be pruned.

+## CLI Usage
+- Launch from MasterMenu or run `apps/delete-workflows/run.sh`.
+- Direct invocation: `bin/delete-workflows.sh <owner/repo>` with optional flags for dry runs.
+Wrappers will expose `delete-workflows` on PATH after regeneration.

 ## Safety

-- The script loops until no runs remain.
-Stop the terminal if you entered the wrong repository.
+- The script loops until GitHub reports no remaining runs.
+Abort the terminal if you selected the wrong repository.
-- Consider exporting metrics or audit information before wiping the history.
+- Export audit data before purging if you need historical metrics.